kinabalu/obsidian-oura-plugin/README.md

 ## Oura Ring Plugin for Obsidian
 Add your oura ring stats to an Obsidian note for any dates.
+The documentation for the Oura Ring API is available at [API Documentation](https://cloud.ouraring.com/docs).

 ### Features
 - Fetch your Oura Ring data using your personal access token